khushveerk/Python-code-/README.md

 if d>= 0:

-   prinrt("The roots are real" , r1 ,r2)
+   print("The roots are real" , r1 ,r2)

 else: